FusRaDa/sunlightright-svelte-project/README.md

   - Vitamin D deficiency and increasing rates of chronic diseases such as cancer and cardiovascular diseases
   - Benefits of vitamin D to the human body, etc...

+- Add Button to reset fetched api data OR enable an hour variable!!!
+- slight improvement to optimal message show no minutes if minutes is 0, and tolerage of starting highest total

 **Future Tasks**
 - Implement Google Analytics